 Interns are typically involved in one of the ongoing program evaluation projects overseen by psychology staff at Holland Bloorview.
-For example, an evaluation of the 'Facing Your Fears' CBT program is currently in progress.
 Interns may be involved in contributing to writing research applications, collecting, entering and scoring outcome data, and analyzing results.
 On occasion, interns have had the opportunity to present results at an academic conference.